Lessons learnt from school closures:

 Helping Year 10s and Year 11s stay on top of their learning.

 Blended learning is an opportunity to enrich the personalised learning experience for Year 10s and Year 11s.
-Each pupil is different and will learn best in different ways and at different speeds.
+Each student is different and will learn best in different ways and at different speeds.
 Using an online learning tool which provides instant feedback on students’ work is valuable as it allows teachers to identify any knowledge gaps in real-time and ensure this is addressed in the next lesson.
 Like other international schools in the UAE, we have a high proportion of learners with English as an additional language (EAL).
 Students therefore enjoy using audio-visual resources with subtitles, which allow them to slow down or re-watch sections as needed.
 Once schools reopen, digital resources can continue to offer a customised learning experience for KS4 at a time when they need it most.

 One of the key questions for GEMS Winchester was how we would roll out the end of year examinations for KS4 students and help them progress into the next key stage.
 Using the audio-visual resource, we have the ability to create bespoke virtual test papers that track and evaluate each student’s learning, just as we would have done with written papers.
 As we move into May which is traditionally the exam revision phase for students, we can help Year 11s bridge the gap up to Key Stage 5 (KS5), with tailored online lesson plans and using the GCSEPod ‘Getting Ready for A-level’ resources which have been very well received by our students.